-Standards for neonatal staffing requirements within in-hospital neonatal care have been developed^(19,20,21,22,23,24,25,26,27).
+Standards for neonatal staffing requirements within in-hospital neonatal care have been developed (19,20,21,22,23,24,25,26,27).
 There are limited staffing standards for outreach and follow-up services currently in operation.
 Psychology have developed neonatal specific recommendations for follow up and support during transition from hospital to home, with those staffing requirements focussed on the AHP professions under development.

-In the absence of much formal evidence on which to base workforce requirements for neonatal outreach services, the following recommendations for nursing staff should be considered the baseline to be used to establish outreach services.
+In the absence of much formal evidence on which to base workforce requirements for neonatal outreach services, the following recommendations for staff should be considered to establish an outreach service 7 days a week capable of providing all recommended aspects of care.
 The process will be iterative.
 Audit will be undertaken, and the findings of the audit used to make further recommendations for the services.